 - Form President of the Corsicana Chamber of Commerce

-- Selected to the Texas Super Lawyers list published annually by Thomson Reuters service for eminent domain for fourteen consecutive years, 2003 – Present.
+- Selected to the Texas Super Lawyers list published annually by Thomson Reuters service for eminent domain for seventeen consecutive years, 2003 – 2019.

 - 100 Best Trial Lawyers in America, Town & Country magazine, 1985